How To Create A Moist Hide For A Leopard Gecko

 If you need information about substrate for your entire tank as well, read my Leo Substrate Guide!

-As you have seen, creating a Leopard gecko moist box is pretty easy.
+As you have seen, creating a Leopard gecko wet hide is pretty easy.
 Always keep in mind that your Leopard gecko really need this hide.

 So I hope that this article was helpful for you.
 If you have any questions, simply leave a message in the comment section below.
 I always get back to my readers!